Here are some common questions about the races.

 Do I have to ride the Shuttle onto the Estate?
 Can I drive?

-Nope.
-You are not required to ride the race shuttles onto the Biltmore Estate.
+No, you are not required to ride the race shuttles onto the Biltmore Estate.
 You can certainly drive your own vehicle onto the estate.
-We recommend riding the shuttles (you can purchase tickets here for $10 each) to allow you to have a relaxing race morning without worrying about parking or driving.
-Check out the shuttle options HERE.
+We recommend riding the shuttles to allow you to have a relaxing race morning without worrying about parking or driving.

 I have a friend who would like to volunteer, can they help?

 YES!
 We always need an extra set of hands!
-Please visit our Volunteer Page to learn about the opportunities available for volunteers.
+Visit our VOLUNTEER page on the website.

 Is the Asheville Marathon a Boston Marathon qualifier?